 4. Embed your Form to Turtl

-Paste the Landing Page url copied in Step 3 and paste into ‘Default form URL’ in Turtl story settings
+Take the Landing Page URL copied in Step 3 and paste it into the 'Forms' tab of your Doc settings.

 There are three form URLs you can specify:

 Default Form URL - This URL will be used for both Immerse and back cover forms unless the back cover form URL is also set.